kudkuda/article-adviser/README.md

 Examples:

-    'In _the_ greatest city in world',
+    'In _the_ greatest city in the world',
     'I am _the_ greatest man'

 I.2. `_the_ X + RelClause`